-The hunger strikers allege that the killings were carried out by the Iraqi security forces and demand that the USA and UN guarantee protection for the remaining Iranian dissidents in Camp Liberty.
+The hunger strikers allege that this massacre was carried out by the Iraqi security forces and demand that the USA and the UN guarantee protection for the remaining Iranian dissidents in Camp Liberty.
 They claim that those left in Iraq don't have proper access to food or medicine and say they will be persecuted if they are deported back to Iran.
-However, the Iraqi government disputes the group's claims.
-Haider al-Akaili – a member of the Iraqi investigation committee – has stated his belief that his country's security forces weren't behind the attack.
-Rather, he has laid the blame at the hands of an "unknown militant group".
+The Iraqi government naturally disputes the group's claims.
+Haider al-Akaili, a member of the Iraqi committee investigating the incident at the behest of the UN, has said the he believes the attack should be blamed on an "unknown militant group".

-According to Amnesty International, "Video footage and photographs showed that many of the 52 had been shot in the head, some [while] handcuffed.
-Eyewitnesses from the camp said they had seen the seven people in handcuffs being beaten, thrown to the ground and then taken away in a white minibus."
-The statement also says that the seven hostages "were transferred under tight security to an unofficial detention facility in the former al-Muthana airport in central Baghdad at the end of September", and that "unconfirmed reports have suggested that they are in the custody of the Iraqi authorities".
+According to Amnesty International, "Video footage and photographs showed that many of the 52 had been shot in the head, some while handcuffed.
+Eyewitnesses from the camp said they had seen the seven people in handcuffs being beaten, thrown to the ground, and then taken away in a white minibus."
+That report goes on to say that seven hostages "were transferred under tight security to an unofficial detention facility in the former al-Muthana airport in central Baghdad at the end of September," and that "unconfirmed reports have suggested that they are in the custody of the Iraqi authorities."

-First, I spoke to Faizaneh Majidi and Susan Alijani – the other activists were either sleeping or absent at this point.
-"We are all victims of the regime of Iran – we have all lost family in Iran," said Faizaneh.
-They then showed me photos of relatives who they say have been executed in Iran and began talking me through each of their stories.
+"We are all victims of the regime of Iran—we have all lost family in Iran," said Faizaneh Majidi.
+As I spoke to her and Susan Alijani, they showed me photos of relatives who they say have been executed in Iran and took me through each of their stories.

-I was starting to feel pretty uncomfortable for making two clearly exhausted protesters talk at length about their deceased relatives, so I decided to leave.
-However, as I was saying my goodbyes I was instructed to speak to two other women who'd been absent when I first arrived.
-Touran Ranjbar first, who explained that she had been admitted to a hospital the previous night because her health was deteriorating.
+As I spoke with to the pair for about 30 minutes, they seemed to grow weaker by the second and I felt like my questions were draining what little energy they had.
+I was starting to feel pretty uncomfortable for making two clearly exhausted protesters talk at length about their deceased relatives, so I left them to speak to Touran Ranjbar, who explained that she had been admitted to a hospital the previous night because her health was deteriorating.

 "I’ve got pain in all of my body," she told me, "in my heart, my eyes.
 My blood pressure and blood sugar levels jump up and down.
 I’m dizzy and I’ve got headaches.
 One of the 52 who died was my childhood friend and over 3,000 people’s lives are in danger at Camp Liberty."
-Continuing, she explained that, at Camp Liberty, "they can't get water, they can't get medicine and they can't get food – nothing.
-They don’t get it to them; that’s why we're here."
+At Camp Liberty she said, "they can't get water, they can't get medicine, and they can't get food—nothing.
+They don’t get it to them; that’s why we're here.

 I spoke to Fatima Abdi and her husband next, with their friend translating their stories for me.
 Fatima explained that she was protesting because her cousins had been executed in Iran and she fears that the dissidents in Iraq will meet the same fate if they are sent back.
 "One cousin was 16 and the other was only 13," she said.
 I asked what their crimes had been and Fatima explained that they'd been detained and executed after being caught in possession of anti-government literature.

-Fatima’s husband said that he had been detained in an Iranian jail from 1981 to 1988, where he was beaten and tortured – treatment that has since brought on various disabilities.
-He continued, talking me through the process of the two mock executions he was subjected to: first, he was blindfolded, then told he was going to be shot, then a gun was fired next to his head.
+Fatima’s husband said that he had been detained in an Iranian jail from 1981 to 1988, where he was beaten and tortured; today he suffers from various disabilities as a result.
+He was subjected to two mock executions—he'd be blindfolded, then told he was going to be shot, then a gun was fired next to his head.

 When I asked what his charges were, he said he didn't know, but remembers that he too was in possession of anti-establishment literature.
-He says that he also witnessed the bodies of political prisoners who'd been executed being loaded onto trailers and towed away by lorries.
+He says he also witnessed the bodies of political prisoners who'd been executed being loaded onto trailers and towed away.

-The hunger strikers told me that various British MPs have visited them, but so far no one from the embassy or the UN has come out to hear their demands.
-And as the days drag on and their conditions worsen, it's hard not to wonder if they will meet their fate before anyone agrees to investigate how those at Camp Ashraf met theirs.
+The hunger strikers told me that various members of UK Parliament have visited them, but so far no one from the embassy or the UN has come out to hear their demands.
+And as the days drag on and their conditions worsen, it's hard not to wonder if they will have to be hospitalized—or worse—before anyone agrees to investigate the deaths of their comrades at Camp Ashraf.